part of the ongoing series summer library

 Georgie Devereux writes, reads, and lives among piles of books.
 Currently an art teacher and children’s librarian, she has helped reshuffle libraries at SFMOMA, the Eric Carle Museum of Picture Book Art, Swiss Institute, and beyond.
 She grew up three miles from Street Road Artists Space and lives in Philadelphia.

-See full details about the Summer Library project, including other Librarians' work, here.
-Please check back periodically for updates to Librarians' pages: new archival materials will be added regularly.
+See full details about the Summer Library project, including other Librarians' work here.

 The Last Library